mzhu933/Creative-Coding/README.md

 - Too fast
 - When the first one changed, the others changed before they spread out.
 It ended too fast.

-### develop theme:
+### - Develop theme:
-The human brain is contradictory, never certain which force will take control in the end.
+- The human brain is contradictory, never certain which force will take control in the end.
 It’s like the loop in my code: 1 convinces 2, 2 convinces 3, 3 convinces 1, it basically is like a cycle, but one element always begins to dominate.

 ![3](https://github.com/user-attachments/assets/518a9cee-d94e-471e-bb28-6581c18dfc62)
 ![2](https://github.com/user-attachments/assets/06c6e2b7-8e57-4eb9-b4d8-2a02a95fd906)